Intact Forest Landscapes

 The significance of the IFL analysis method and map lies in its power to enable and catalyze practical conservation planning and action with regard to large undeveloped forest landscapes.
 Protection of large natural forest landscapes is a highly important task to help fulfill different international strategic initiatives to protect forest biodiversity (CBD), to reduce carbon emissions from deforestation and forest degradation (IGBP, REDD) and to stimulate sustainable forestry management practice use (FSC).
 The IUCN World Conservation Congress in 2016 adopted a motion (Motion 048) that "encourages states, the private sector and international financial institutions to: a. avoid loss and degradation of primary forests, including intact forest landscapes; b. promote conservation of primary forests, including intact forest landscapes".
 Conservation of Intact Forest Landscapes is a task of great global significance.
 New and existing infrastructure development, timber harvesting, and mineral resources extraction project should avoid fragmentation of remaining IFLs.
 IFLs should be considered when existing protected area networks are revised and expanded.
 We also suggest that monitoring of forest intactness should be treated as an important aspect of national and global forest assessments.

-All up-to-date IFL maps and IFL monitoring results are available online on this website in formats suitable for use in professional GIS as well as in freeware GIS browsers.
-The IFL map can be viewed on-line on our website as well as on Global Forest Watch platform and on the Global Forest Change web-map supported by the Google Earth Engine.
-On the Global Forest Change map you may overlay IFL with the latest forest cover loss dataset to identify recent changes, and with year 2000 forest cover to separate forest and non-forest ecosystems within IFL areas.
-The IFL Mapping Team is deeply grateful to Global Forest Watch and Google Earth Engine teams for their support with IFL visualization.
+All up-to-date IFL maps and IFL monitoring results are available online on this website in formats suitable for use in GIS software and Google Earth Engine.
+The IFL map can be viewed on-line on our website as well as on Global Forest Watch platform and as an Earth Engine App.
+On the Global Forest Change map you may overlay IFL with the latest forest cover loss data to identify recent changes.
+The IFL Mapping Team is deeply grateful to Global Forest Watch, Google Earth Engine, and Amy Pickens (UMD GLAD) for their support with IFL data visualization.

 The IFL Mapping Team is continuing to improve the IFL base map and to provide periodically updates as new data, technologies, and more sophisticated sources of information appears.
 Please check News & Updates for information about the latest map release.